Oatmeal Creme Pies

-These scrumptious Oatmeal Creme Pies are a homemade version of my childhood favorites.
-Chewy oatmeal cookies sandwich a delectable marshmallow creme based filling.
+These scrumptious Oatmeal Creme Pies are a homemade version that trumps my favorite childhood Little Debbie treat.
+Chewy oatmeal cookies sandwich a delectable marshmallow creme-based filling.

-Store bought treats were rare in my childhood home, but on occasion, my mom would bring home Little Debbie Oatmeal Creme Pies.
+Store-bought treats were rare in my childhood home, but on occasion, my mom would bring home Little Debbie Oatmeal Creme Pies.
 They disappeared in a red hot minute.
-And believe it or not, this homemade version is even better than my memories of these sweet sandwich treats!
+And believe it or not, this homemade version of Copycat Little Debbie Oatmeal Cream Pies is even better than my memories of these sweet sandwich treats!

 Growing up, there were certain grocery store items my sisters and I were hoping would be in our mother’s shopping cart.
 I was always pining for Archway Pecan Sandies, boxed gingersnaps, and Little Debbie Oatmeal Creme Pies.
 But my mom was very frugal and those types of splurges didn’t happen very often.